riongull/notes/Dash-MN-notes.md

 3. Enter the following:

     ```sh
-    Dash$ walletpassphrase <your-wallet-passphrase> 60 # this is the same password you created to encrypt your wallet
+    Dash$ walletpassphrase <your-wallet-passphrase> 60 # this unlocks your wallet, the passphrase is the same one you created to encrypt your wallet
     Dash$ masternode start-alias <alias-of-masternode-you-want-to-start>
     ```
   * You should get a response similar to: